-I'll suggest here that this system is for the most part not consciously controllable.
 Its job is to maintain space within synovial (and non-synovial) joints so that the bones continuously float.
 This then allows the controllable body to be moved or stilled in a variety of configurations, some of which act as tensegrities ("phasic tensegrity potentials") and others which do not.

 As an example of two possible extremes, fluid tensegrity allows complete relaxation and floppiness of bones relative to each other.
 It also allows complete rigidity so that bones are stabilized relative to each other.
 (Let's assume muscle tension short of the point at which bones are shattered).

 It also allows a range of tension between these extremes.
 But in all cases it works to keep space in the joints.
 It provides the substrate for movement and stillness.

 It also provides the possibility of phased tensegrity potentials.
 These overlapping structures are what could allow us to maintain tensegrity while moving or standing still.
 These are important because not only do they allow the body to be instantly responsive, they also make the body fully sensible.

 Joint space in the knee joint can be used to predict knee problems.
 One website suggests that joint space narrowing can indicate that osteoarthritis is getting worse.
 (I used the search term "knee joint space narrowing").
 The point that is important is that rather than bones resting on top of each other at synovial joints they actually have space between them.

 The question is, how is this space maintained?

 One of the main assumptions for fluid tensegrity are that ligaments are not passive structures.
 They are actually acted on and affected by muscle tension just as much as tendons are.
 (There are exceptions.)